Skip to content

 Where S is speed in miles per hour, d is the skid distance in feet, μ is the drag factor (effective coefficient of friction) and n is the braking efficiency, a fraction between 0 and 1 that accounts for how many of the four wheels were locking.
 The metric equivalent, with S in km/h and d in metres, is S = √(254 · d · μ · n), which most Indian SFSL reports now use as the primary form.

-A worked feel for the number: a 30-metre skid on dry asphalt (μ = 0.75) with all four wheels locked (n = 1) gives S = √(254 · 30 · 0.75 · 1) = √5715 ≈ 76 km/h.
+As a worked example: a 30-metre skid on dry asphalt (μ = 0.75) with all four wheels locked (n = 1) gives S = √(254 · 30 · 0.75 · 1) = √5715 ≈ 76 km/h.
 That is the minimum speed at the start of the skid.
 The impact speed will be lower, sometimes much lower, because the vehicle continued to decelerate over the residual distance to impact.

 The drag-factor table every candidate should memorise:

-Braking efficiency n is the variable candidates skip and lose marks on.
+Braking efficiency n is frequently omitted, which introduces significant error.
 If only the front wheels lock, n drops to roughly 0.65 because the rear wheels still contribute residual rolling-tyre friction that the locked-wheel formula does not capture.
 If one wheel locks and three roll, n falls further.
 A modern ABS-equipped vehicle, by design, never produces a fully locked-wheel skid; it produces a series of intermittent scuff marks, and the formula above does not apply at all.
 ABS cases need an EDR pull instead.

 Mark types: braking, scuff, yaw, acceleration, gouge

-A reconstruction stands or falls on whether the investigator correctly identifies what each mark on the road is.
-Conflating a yaw mark with a braking mark is the most common error in Indian SFSL hit-and-run reports, and one that defence counsel use to break the prosecution's speed estimate.
+Correct mark identification is critical to reconstruction.
+Conflating a yaw mark with a braking mark is the most common error in Indian SFSL hit-and-run reports, and defence counsel regularly use this error to challenge the prosecution's speed estimate.

 Continuous dark skid produced by a fully locked wheel sliding on the road.
 Even width, straight or gently curved, sometimes shows tyre-tread imprint at the start before heat erases it.
 Length is the input to the speed formula.
 Use μ for the surface, n for how many wheels locked.